Reuters postpones website paywall amid Refinitiv dispute

 In a statement, a Reuters spokesman said, "We are still working through our plans for the relaunch of Reuters.com as a subscription service."
 Discussions with Refinitiv were "about our business approach and products, and how we can enhance our offer to all customers," the spokesman said.

-London Stock Exchange Group Plc, the parent of Refinitiv, said discussions were ongoing.
-“The foundation of our partnership is strong and we will continue to work together to deliver for all of our customers,” it said in a statement.
+London Stock Exchange Group Plc (LSEG.L), the parent of Refinitiv, said discussions were ongoing.
+"The foundation of our partnership is strong and we will continue to work together to deliver for all of our customers," it said in a statement.

 The postponement is a setback for Reuters’ plans to build new sources of revenue via its website and raises questions about the news agency’s relationship with its biggest customer.
 Refinitiv accounts for about half of Reuters' revenue.
 Reuters derives most of its remaining revenue from its media agency operations, as well as its growing events business.